-MTN, Tigo, Airtel and Surfline – all available in the country are always improving to serve the best services possible and win the crown as ‘Ghana’s fastest internet service provider’.
+MTN, Tigo, Airtel, and Surfline – all available in the country are always improving to serve the best services possible and win the crown as ‘Ghana’s fastest internet service provider’.

 The Republic of Seychelles is an archipelagic island country in the Indian Ocean at the eastern edge of the Somali Sea.
-With a population of about 100,000 people according to UN data, The country sits coveniently at third place with an internet speed of 26.76Mbps.
+With a population of about 100,000 people according to UN data, The country sits conveniently at third place with an internet speed of 26.76Mbps.

-It is worthy of note to also say Seychelles is one of the most sought after tourists’ destinations in Africa, there is no surprise that the Island country has invested massively in internet connectivity.
+It is worthy of note to also say Seychelles is one of the most sought-after tourists destinations in Africa, there is no surprise that the Island country has invested massively in internet connectivity.
 Most resorts, hotels, and guesthouses in Seychelles have free WiFi.
 Internet cafés are also available on the three main islands of Mahé, Praslin, and La Digue to give internet access to locals.